Aimeedeer/coconut-report/content/about.md

 ### Favorite Stuff

-Emacs is my life-saving tool.
-I use Terminal Emacs every day, for programming and writing.
+I use Terminal Emacs for programming and writing.

 I am obsessed with flavorful drinks.
 My favorite drinks so far:
 - Medium roasted Kenya coffee